 This Ordinance defines the general operations and policies for traffic and parking on the campus of The University of North Carolina at Chapel Hill.
-The provisions set forth in this Ordinance are designed to ensure the safety and protection of all users of the system.
+The provisions set forth in this Ordinance are designed to ensure the safety and protection of all users of the traffic and parking system.

-Effective Date - August 15, 20152016
+Effective Date - August 15, 2019